gfoury/UX305FA-DSDT-Patch/README.md

 I hate the ambient light sensor, and its driver has never worked right for me.
 Feel free to remove `EFI/CLOVER/ACPI/patched/SSDT-ALS.dsl`.

+Once you're done with file copying (don't forget to put `HFSPlus.efi` in `EFI/CLOVER/drivers64UEFI/`) you should be able to reboot from the installed disk.

 ### Installing drivers and tools

 I recommend not logging into any Apple services until you have completed this section.

-On the target machine, you can run `sh install_downloads.sh` in this `UX305FA-DSDT-Patch` directory to set up kexts.
+On the target machine, you can run `sudo ./install_downloads.sh` in this `UX305FA-DSDT-Patch` directory to set up kexts.
 This installs:

 * `ACPIBatteryManager`
 * `ACPIDebug`